Module 3: Program Clearinghouse

 Authority program focuses on expanding access to healthcare services in rural areas, and several programs

 include telehealth.
-HRSA's Office for the
+HRSA's Office for the Advancement of

 Examples of current and former CBD grantees from the 330A Outreach Authority program and OAT grantees that have

 developed promising telehealth programs in a rural community are provided below.
 Evidence-based and promising

 models for community telehealth programs are available in Module